Indian Police Service (IPS) 2018 Eligibility,Training, Salary, Ranks

 You can also read Latest way of becoming an IPS Officer

-As there is growing crime due to development in science and it’s getting harder to catch- hold on criminals more and more Indian Police Service (IPS) officers are serving in departments.
+As there is growing crime due to development of science and it’s getting harder to catch- hold on criminals more and more Indian Police Service (IPS) officers are serving in departments.
 In fact, IPS officers are serving in the areas that used to exclusively be the strength of IAS officers, it’s just as like now IAS officers head the departments like Vigilance which were early given to IPS officers.
 Due to this widening of opportunities and exposure, the Position of IPS officer had become for fascinating.

 Being in ‘All India Service’ a strict system is followed called as ‘ cadre system’.
 As per this system, the officers are distributed to a various cadre of a state and his service is allotted to that state particularly.After the allotment of the service to the officer, for all his activity he belongs to that state service.
 There are chances that he may be delegated in some other state, but he will always be known by his parent cadre.
 Like all another system, this system is also very useful but have its own merits and demerits.The allotment of cadre is totally based on luck is it is done on the basis of a lottery.
 The toppers of each state may get a chance to be in their home state, provided they have selected home state as their preference.
 The selection of IPS officer is done on the basis of their rank in UPSC exam like the IAS officers are appointed.